realliyifei/realliyifei/README.md

 ### Hi there 👋 Please see my [HOMEPAGE (主页)](https://realliyifei.github.io)

-- 🎓 I’m currently studying in [University of Pennsylvania](https://www.upenn.edu)
+- 🎓 I’m currently studying data science in [University of Pennsylvania](https://www.upenn.edu)
-- 🎒 I’m currently learning data science and may do a Ph.D
+- 🧠 I’m interested in AGI and tech management